-Mr. Katz leverages his engineering background in each matter, and when working with CTOs and design engineers, Mr. Katz is able to “speak their language.”
-Mr. Katz learns the client’s business and helps devise winning strategies, which often includes fighting for and obtaining early litigation victories to resolve the entire dispute or bring about favorable settlements.
+Steven leverages his engineering background in each matter, and when working with CTOs and design engineers, he is able to “speak their language.”
+He learns the client’s business and helps devise winning strategies, which often include fighting for and obtaining early litigation victories to resolve the entire dispute or bring about favorable settlements.

-Mr. Katz counsels clients in advance of litigation concerning patent disputes and patent portfolio development, and when necessary, he helps clients negotiate patent licenses to avoid litigation.
+He counsels clients in advance of litigation concerning patent disputes and patent portfolio development, and when necessary, he helps clients negotiate patent licenses to avoid litigation.
 He also leads due diligence projects in connection with patent acquisitions and patent assertions.
-Mr. Katz prides himself on mastering the technology of each client so that he can devise the most effective strategy for each IP dispute.
+Steven prides himself on mastering the technology of each client so that he can devise the most effective strategy for each IP dispute.

-Mr. Katz practices in U.S. district courts throughout the country, representing both plaintiffs and defendants in patent litigation, before the U.S. International Trade Commission in Section 337 proceedings, and before the U.S. Court of Appeals for the Federal Circuit.
-Mr. Katz also practices before the Patent Trial and Appeal Board in inter partes review proceedings.
+Steven practices in U.S. District Courts throughout the country, representing both plaintiffs and defendants in patent litigation, before the U.S. International Trade Commission in Section 337 proceedings, and before the U.S. Court of Appeals for the Federal Circuit.
+He also practices before the Patent Trial and Appeal Board in inter partes review proceedings.

-Mr. Katz has experience in a wide range of technologies, ranging from telecommunications and networking to medical devices.
-Mr. Katz’s experience spans operating systems, digital signal processors, telecommunication standards, semiconductors, LED technologies, robotics, consumer devices, surgical instruments, cryptography, seismic detection, digital television, e-commerce systems, image processing, electronic circuits, and enterprise and consumer software.
+Steven has experience in a wide range of technologies, ranging from telecommunications and networking to medical devices.
+His experience spans operating systems, digital signal processors, telecommunication standards, semiconductors, LED technologies, robotics, consumer devices, surgical instruments, cryptography, seismic detection, digital television, e-commerce systems, image processing, electronic circuits, and enterprise and consumer software.

-Mr. Katz has also served as an adjunct professor at Boston University School of Law where he taught trial advocacy.
+Steven has also served as an adjunct professor at Boston University School of Law, where he taught trial advocacy.

-Prior to joining Fish & Richardson P.C., Mr. Katz was a law clerk for Judge Lourie of the U.S. Court of Appeals for the Federal Circuit.
-Prior to becoming a lawyer, Mr. Katz was a practicing electrical engineer and circuit designer for Telecommunications Techniques Corp., a leading supplier of digital telecommunication circuit analyzers.
+Prior to joining Fish & Richardson, Steven was a law clerk for Judge Lourie of the U.S. Court of Appeals for the Federal Circuit.
+Prior to becoming a lawyer, he was a practicing electrical engineer and circuit designer for Telecommunications Techniques Corp., a leading supplier of digital telecommunication circuit analyzers.

 ViaTech, Inc. v.
 Microsoft Corp.
 (D.Del) (software) Represented Microsoft.
 Obtained summary judgment of non-infringement.
 In follow-on suit, obtained dismissal of allegations against Windows on the basis of claim preclusion.